pawan1498/Notes/Ruby/Fundamental.md

 - it tell function should return boolean value

 # collect method
+- it execute the block for every element of collection/array and return a value

 # Argument
 - when we pass multiple arguments in function call